Hydrog3n/upload-screenshot/readme.md

 # Upload screenshot

-Multi-OS app for upload your screen on multiple image hosting (chevereto, imgur).
+For Mac OS X app for upload your screen on multiple image hosting (chevereto, imgur, zupmage, noelshack).

 # Requirements